-Because its operational surface is usually around 10 inches, media filters are able to trap about 95 percent of particulates.
+Because its functional surface is usually around 10 inches, media filters are able to trap about 95 percent of particulates.

-These filters last longer too, typically between three to six months.
+These filters stay fresher longer too, usually between three to six months.

 There are a few electronic filtering systems you can use in your home.

-An electronic air cleaner applies a high-voltage magnetic charge to catch particles.
+An electronic air cleaner applies a high-voltage magnetic charge to trap particles.